-- All courses shall be open to credit by examination except the following: ANTH M05, NS M49, PHOT M09, M30, RADT M49, and all Dance, Mathematics, Languages of the World, and PE/ KIN activity courses. - Academic divisions of the District Colleges determine the courses for which credit by examination may be granted.
+- All courses shall be open to credit by examination unless specifically exempted. - Academic divisions of the District Colleges determine the courses for which credit by examination may be granted.
 The Office of Student Learning maintains a current list of courses excluded from Credit by Examination.